Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 \subsubsection{Examples}

-Up to the current observations of gravitational wave (GW) events, there is insufficient data and accuracy in telling the constituents of an observed compact star candidate.
+Up to the current observations of GW (GW) events, there is insufficient data and accuracy in telling the constituents of an observed compact star candidate.
 This is because the GW data can give the mass and inaccurate TLN, yielding high degeneracy in the parameter space when fitting the EoS.
-Therefore, it will not give any sensible insight to identify the observed compact star candidate as some neutron, dark or hybrid star.
+Therefore, it will not provide any sensible insight to identify the observed compact star candidate as some neutron, dark or hybrid star.
 Instead, we should use the GW data to fix the parameter of a given EoS.
-If we assume the dark matter model is unique for its associated EoS, the different observed compact candidates should yield the same EoS.
+If we assume the DM model is unique for its associated EoS, the different observed compact candidates should yield the same EoS.

 In \cite{Zhang:2020dfi, Zhang:2020pfh}, we have adopted this strategy to obtain the parameters of some EoS by fitting to some GW events with some possible compact star candidates.
 For example, in \cite{Zhang:2020dfi}, we have fitted the parameter $\cal B$ of \eq{EoS_4} for the GW190425 based on the Scenario I and II with three different choices of EoSs for the dense neutrons: SLy4 EoS \cite{Douchin:2001sv}, APR4 \cite{Akmal:1998cf} and SKb \cite{Gulminelli:2015csa}.
 The result is shown in Table \ref{PE}.